 At The Center, we have a commitment to affirming diversity and inclusion.
 We value each staff member’s individuality and the experiences that make each of us unique.
 Embracing diversity not only enhances our work place, but it also is key in driving our mission.
 We take pride in maintaining and growing an organizational climate and culture that is empowering to both clients and staff, and that can only be enhanced by diverse experiences and perspectives.
 In addition, we are stewards of other’s trauma as well as other’s resources, and we take very seriously the trust given to us by our clients, community, and donors.
 We are an agency grounded in integrity, trust, diversity, and empowerment.
-Our organization’s culture and core values are based on CARE:

 We have ongoing career openings in a wide variety of roles and functions:

 - Crisis Intervention Advocates staff our Call Center around-the-clock, 365 days a year, providing assistance and counseling to those who call our Crisis Line.

 Advocates support individual clients (adults and children) and families in emergency shelter and housing programs, in our Counseling Center, in Family Court, and in hospital emergency rooms.

 - Advocates provide case management and counseling and lead psycho-educational and support groups.

 - Licensed Therapists specialize in trauma recovery and provide individual therapy.